nyu-mhealth/Mobility/README.md

 #### Stayevents

 With continuous mobility or trip data, it is important to identify stays to link to built-in environment and social behaviors.
-Distance between two sequential points P~N~ and P~N+1~
+The algorithm for identifying stay events involves 2 steps.
+First, distance between two sequential points *P<sub>n</sub>* and *P<sub>n+1</sub>* is calculated and compared to a preset threshold.
+If the distance is smaller than the threshold, both points are put in a stay event candidate set.
+Then the distance between *P<sub>n+1</sub>* and *P<sub>n+2</sub>* is calculated to identify more points in the candidate set.
+Second, when the distance becomes larger than the threshold, the time difference between the first point in the candidate set, *P<sub>n</sub>*, and the last point, *P<sub>n+m</sub>*, is calculated.
+If the time difference is larger than a time threhold, the centroid of all the points in candidate set is taken as the stay event's location.
+During the process, if the distance and time exceeds thresholds, points in candidate set are reset.

+*More functions will be added as we expand our methods. *